 The best way to set up an emergency fund is to have a specific amount deducted from every paycheck.
-Even small amounts such as $25 can add up to $650 in one year, if you are paid bi-weekly.
+Small amounts such as $50 per paycheck will add up to $1,300 in one year, if you are paid bi-weekly.

 Collect change and small bills